Jason-Whitmore/SimpleCppNeuralNetwork/README.md

 I've created this library to have a nice balance between simplicity and functionality.
 Make no mistake, this library doesn't contain features outside of normal feedforward networks, such as RNN or LSTM functionality.
 However, if someone wanted to add those features, they will find it easy to modify.

 Structurally, this library constructs neural networks almost identically to what diagrams portray with nodes and edges, rather than with matricies.
-This is meant to be beginner friendly, while also simplifing many things such as gradient updates.
+This is meant to be beginner friendly, while also simplifying many things such as gradient updates.

 ## Main Features